See the World Global Perspective

 Program Summary

 The London Study Tour embarks on its 38th year!
-Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 490H.
+Associate Professor Steve Snyder of Penn State's School of Theatre will curate and guide the tour and teach its course component: Theatre 490H.

 Course Design